uktrade/jupyters3/README.md

 - Multiple checkpoints are saved.

-- The event loop is mostly not blocked during requests to S3.
-There are some exceptions due to Jupyter Notebook expecting certain requests to block.
+- The event loop is not blocked during requests to S3.

 - Uploading arbitrary files, such as JPEGs, and viewing them in Jupyter or downloading them, works.